Search and Hit Enter

 FODMAP notes

-• Canned corn kernels are FODMAP friendly in a 75g serving size per person.
-A drained canned of corn kernels weighs 240g, and this fried rice serves 6-8, so the corn content is well below FODMAP limits.
+Canned corn kernels are FODMAP friendly in a 75g serving size per person.
+In serves exceeding 244g, they contain moderate amounts of fructans.
+A drained canned of corn kernels weighs approximately 240g and this fried rice serves 6-8, so the corn content is well below FODMAP limits.

-• Canned peas are considered FODMAP friendly in 1/4 cup or 45g serves per person.
-I have used just over 1/2 cup (100g) in this recipe, so the peas are also within FODMAP limits.
+Canned peas are considered low FODMAP in 53g serves per person.
+In 67g serves, they contain moderate amounts of GOS.
+I have used 100g in this recipe, so the peas are also within FODMAP limits when divided by four people.

-• Firm tofu is FODMAP friendly in 160g serves per person and we’re using 400-500g for this stir fry.
+Firm tofu is FODMAP friendly in 170g serves per person and we’re using 400-500g for this stir fry.

 Substitution options

-• I quite like serving this fried rice with a fried egg.
-It’s optional, but it adds
+I quite like serving this fried rice with a fried egg.
+It’s optional, but it adds that classic flavour and some extra protein.

 I’m not a fried rice expert, but these are the tips and tricks I have learnt from my humble forays into the making of the delicacy.

-1. Don’t use ‘wet’ rice.
-As the Serious Eats article says, anything with some sog to it will add sog to the end product.
+Don’t use ‘wet’ rice.
+As the Serious Eats article says, anything with some moisture to it will add moisture to the end product.
 You can use rice you’ve cooked recently, (although a lot of people suggest to use old rice) but make sure it has dried out first.

 FODMAP friendly, gluten free, vegetarian